davidmprice/getting-data-project/README.md

 # getting-data-project
 The is the repo for the course project on Getting and Cleaning Data.
+Thanks as always to the CTAs and fellow students whose comments make the forums such a helpful resource.

 Here is an outline of how the run_analysis.R file takes the raw data and makes it tidy.
 More detail is included in the comments of the run_analysis.R file.
 The Steps correspond